-PARENT WORKSHOPS – Parents and families want and need information about supporting their child to navigate the sexualised and ponified landscape.
-They also want reassurance about child sexual development, what is typical for age and stage, and how to take the lead with age-appropriate conversations.
-Unfortunately, a common question asked is ‘What do we do when my 10 year old sees pornography?’
-Liz provides practical advice and directs parents to age-relevant resources.
-Liz works with schools and community groups to find solutions that work for them – culturally aware, attuned to beliefs, and sensitive to values and concerns.
-Holding a parent workshop is a great way to get this conversation going in your community.
-Allow a minimum of 90 minutes so parents have an opportunity to connect with one another, as well as ensure their questions are answered.
+Parents, families and community want and need information about supporting their child and loved ones to navigate the sexualised and pornified landscape.
+They often need reassurance about child sexual development, what is typical for age and stage, and how to take the lead with age-appropriate conversations.
+They also want strategies to address and take action on this issue in their schools, churches, community and at government level.
+Liz works with a wide range of government and community sectors to provide practical advice and strategies, and helps to find solutions that work for them – culturally aware, attuned to beliefs, and sensitive to values and concerns.
+Holding a parent workshop is a great way to get this conversation going in your school community.
+Allow a minimum of 90-120 minutes so that attendees have an opportunity to have their questions answered.
+Please contact Liz today and make a booking inquiry.

 Prices vary and are dependant on on group size, length of session and desired outcomes.
 Based in Brisbane, Liz regularly travels nationally and internationally – travel and accommodation costs apply.
 If you have any questions or would like to make a booking, please contact Liz today.

 Liz specialises in helping schools, professionals and community groups understand and respond to the impact of pornography through empowering resources and researched information – learn more about working with Liz here.
 For resources specific to supporting children and young people with special needs, start by contacting Holly-ann Martin from Safe4Kids and inquire about their Safe4Kids Protective Education Program.
 The SECCA app for Disability Relationships Sexuality is also helpful – free and only accessible in Australia.